-If you are going to attend a job fair, you need to know about important tips to pay attention to in order to get the most out of such event.
+If you are going to attend a job fair, you need to know about important tips to pay attention to get the most out of such an event.

-Of, course you should be ready with your resume prepared in necessary format and copied enough times.
+Of course, you should be ready with your resume prepared in the necessary format and copied enough times.

-In spite of your great work experience, a lot of knowledge and special skills, your top resume still can’t be more than two pages long.
+Despite your great work experience, a lot of knowledge, and special skills, your top resume still can’t be more than two pages long.